michaelcolletti/AutoSetGen/README.md

 ### Create the Code to Scaffold the WorkSpace

 - GPTScript will be used to script complex tasks and make them repeatable
-- Code will be in repo

 ### Use Case: Age, Zip Code the Generate a Setlist

 - Install [gptscript](https://github.com/gptscript-ai/gptscript) now.
 Visit [GPTScript.ai](https://gptscript.ai) .
 - Prereq: Git `brew install git`